ericodle/Open-Danio/README.md

   ```

 > __For this example, the working directory is the repository root directory.__
-> __You shouldn't need any special installations.
-If you do, just pip it up and PIP.
-IT.
-OUT.__

 ### 2D_trajectory.py

 Open-source tracking solutions didn't have readily-available trajectory image generators when I was doing my masters, so I made my own.
-Whatever tracking solution you use should spit out a video frame-wise XY coordinate table, which 2d_trajectory.py converts into a linear path the object (zebrafish) moved (swam).
+Whatever tracking solution you use should spit out a video frame-wise XY coordinate table, which 2D_trajectory.py converts into a linear path the object (zebrafish) moved (swam).
 The input file assumes only two columns, with the first column representing X position and the second column representing Y position (often in pixel units).
 It's rudimentary, and perhaps my colleague Connor and I will fancy it up later.
 For now, I hope this script gives you ideas for writing your own trajectory mappper.

 ### novel_tank_dive.py